digiltd/oh-rtd-test/Hardware-FAQ.md

 ARM-based computers are a popular choice due to low cost, small size, low power consumption and typically being fan-less.
 They are usually extensible with available add-on components and via programmable GPIO.

+**ONLY use the vendor forums recommended Wifi, SD card and power supply.**  These systems have NO headroom in any of their specs and may be flaky with other devices.
+A lot of power supplies don't actually deliver what they claim, so again, go with a recommended model or you will get random flakiness.

 | System   | Cost | Cores | Ghz | Model | Gb RAM | IO  |  Primary OS  |
 | -------- | ---- | ------|-----|-------| ------ | --- |----|
 | ODROID C1 | $36  | 4     | 1.5 | A7    | 1.0    | GPIO | Ubuntu |